A Vintage Love Letter to NYC’s Heat as the Ultimate Class Equalizer

 And anyway citizenship of this city in itself made for a bond beyond class.
 To be a citizen of Manhattan was an achievement in itself — it had taken guts and enterprise, if not on your own part, at least on your forebears’.
 The pressures of the place, its competition, its pace, its hazards, even the fun of it, demanded special qualities of its people, and gave them a particular affinity for one another.
 They were all an elite!

-*Morris herself is very much a character worthy of New York City’s colorful spirit.
+* Morris herself is very much a character worthy of New York City’s colorful spirit.
 Born as James Morris in 1926, the father of five children and a WWII vet, she had gender reassignment surgery in 1972 after eight years of medical transition.
 She had to travel to Morocco to have the procedure performed, since British doctors wouldn’t agree to do it unless Morris divorced the children’s mother, Elizabeth Tuckniss, which she refused to do.
 The two eventually divorced, but remained close and were legally reunited in a civil partnership in 2008, when Morris was 82.
-You can hear Morris in conversation with NYPL’s Paul Holdengräber.
+Morris has written about her experience beautifully.

 Published July 17, 2012